Digital Nomad Life in Zandvoort, The Netherlands

 What do people find most challenging about the culture in Zandvoort?

 "Expats in Zandvoort may find the Dutch directness challenging as it can sometimes come off as blunt or rude to those from cultures where indirect communication is the norm.
 The language barrier can also be a challenge, as while many Dutch people speak English, not all do, and official documents are often in Dutch.
 The weather can also be a challenge, as it is often cold and rainy, which can be a big adjustment for those from warmer climates.
 The Dutch culture of cycling everywhere can also be a challenge for those who are not used to it.
-Lastly, the cost of living can be high, especially in terms of housing, which can be a challenge for expats," remarked one member in Zandvoort.
+Lastly, the cost of living can be high, especially in terms of housing, which can be a challenge for expats," said one expat who made the move to Zandvoort.

 What residency documents or visas did I need if I will be in Zandvoort for a while?